taishi-i/awesome-ChatGPT-repositories/README.md

  * [LLMforDialogDataGenerate](https://github.com/threecolorfr/llmfordialogdatagenerate) -  Generate dialog data from documents using LLM like ChatGLM2 or ChatGPT;利用ChatGLM2,ChatGPT等大模型根据文档生成对话数据集
  * [Auto-i18n](https://github.com/linyuxuanlin/auto-i18n) - 使用 ChatGPT 自动将 Markdown 文件批量翻译为多语言 | Auto translate Markdown files to multi languages using ChatGPT
  * [chat-with-your-data-solution-accelerator](https://github.com/azure-samples/chat-with-your-data-solution-accelerator) - A Solution Accelerator for the RAG pattern running in Azure, using Azure Cognitive Search for retrieval and Azure OpenAI large language models to power ChatGPT-style and Q&A experiences.
 This includes most common requirements and best practices.
+ * [RSS-GPT](https://github.com/yinan-c/rss-gpt) - Using ChatGPT to summarize your personalized RSS feeds

 ## Langchain